ibm-cloud-docs/cloud-databases/cbr-tutorial.md

 {: #cbr-tutorial-create-rule}
 {: step}

 1. After you create your network zone (allowlist), create a CBR rule and add the network zone you created in the previous step.
 The following example creates a rule that uses the `cluster` API type.
-Replace `NETWORK-ZONE-ID` with the ID of the `allow-client-ip` network zone that you created in step 1.
+Replace `NETWORK-ZONE-ID` with the ID of the `allow-client-ip` network zone that you created in [Step 1](#creating-your-network-zone).

     ```sh
     ibmcloud cbr rule-create --enforcement-mode enabled --context-attributes "networkZoneId=<ZONE-ID>" --resource-group-id "<RESOURCE_GROUP_ID>" --service-name "<SERVICE-NAME>" --service-instance "<SERVICE-INSTANCE>" --api-types crn:v1:bluemix:public:context-based-restrictions::::api-type:data-plane --description "<DESCRIPTION>"